Rationale

 The Framework in its present form has adopted a kind of evaluation by assumption: e.g., it assumes that someone can pass to Level 3 when she / he has a master’s degree in literary translation.
 Or it assumes that someone is an advanced translator when she/ he has published two literary translations.
 However, on the basis of these assumptions we can’t be sure that this student or translator has really acquired all the necessary competences.
 One of the reasons for that is that the competence of a learner in institutional contexts (universities, funds, publishing houses) is very often determined by the quality of the translation product.
 The question is, as we just said, whether the quality of a translation can be directly linked to the competence of a translator.
 A competence model, on the other hand, must rely on valid and reliable tests to prove that a competence is really acquired.
 In order to achieve that, every descriptor mentioned in the Framework should – ideally – be combined with perceptible ‘behavioural indicators’, which show that the required knowledge, skills and attitudes are really present.
 Ideally every descriptor should be tested by a valid and reliable test that shows that the knowledge, skills and attitudes of every individual learner match the ‘behavioural indicators’.
 In translation evaluation nowadays, subjective preferences, national traditions and items of aesthetic ideology can provoke a bias in the evaluation, certainly on a European level.
 It is not certain that competence-oriented testing can avoid all this, but at least it starts from the ambition to evaluate in a valid and reliable way.
 It is not certain either that such tests can be developed for the whole of the Framework.[6]
 The PACTE research group, which has been concentrating on the development of valid and reliable tests for the competences of general translators, has not come up with convincing results up to now.
 But that is no reason to stay behind and give up the idea of real competence-oriented testing.

 A look at the descriptors that figure in the Framework now reveals that probably not all of them will be testable in a valid and reliable way.
 Some descriptors just indicate a certain situation (for example: ‘specializes in a certain genre’), that can be confirmed or denied by simple observation.
-The testability of other topics (for example: ‘optimal creative ability’, or ‘helps establish literary translation tradition’) is rather questionable.
+The testability of other topics (for example: ‘optimal creative ability’, or ‘contributes to the literary translation tradition in target culture’) is rather questionable.
 There is always a certain reluctance or even resistance when it comes to questions of evaluation and assessment.
 All too quickly evaluation is associated with imposing things, or with standardization.
 Of course, this cannot be the case.
 On the other hand the openness and flexibility of the Framework must not be confused with arbitrariness.
 In order for the Framework to be a flexible instrument of orientation and comparison, valid and reliable testing is a big help, not a threat.

 ON THE USABILITY OF THE FRAMEWORK